Skip to Content

 sanding block

-Step 2: Clean & Seal
+Step 2: Clean dust off

 I wiped the piece down with a rag to remove the excess dust, and then I wiped it down with tack cloth to remove every last bit of sanding residue.
-I used a small, smooth roller to apply the polyurethane to the entire top and sides of the desk.

 sanding an Ikea Gerton desk top